aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-09/lesson-01/index.md

 - [loadXML](https://p5js.org/reference/p5/loadXML)
 - [loadJSON](https://p5js.org/reference/p5/loadJSON)

-We are going to jump right into reading JSON files, but I have also provided some infromation and examples for how to read text files, CSV files, and XML files.
+We are going to jump right into reading JSON files, but I have also provided some information and examples for how to read text files, CSV files, and XML files.

 ## Reading text files